xuwwwww/xuwwwww/README.md

-Hi, i'm just another student intrested in coding.
-May include some others code in my project, but i'll comment
+Hi, i'm just a random student intrested in coding.